v-rajagt/IntuneDocs/intune/protect/windows-hello.md

    - **Use enhanced anti-spoofing, when available**:

-     Configures whether the anti-spoofing features of Windows Hello are used on devices that support it (for example, detecting a photograph of a face instead of a real face).
+     Configures whether the anti-spoofing features of Windows Hello are used on devices that support it.
+For example, detecting a photograph of a face instead of a real face.

      When set to **Yes**, Windows requires all users to use anti-spoofing for facial features when that is supported.